jfxueX/bash/commands/local/awk.md

 As you can see, the first line of information is the total for all users and groups.
 The second line is the sub-total for the user
-"root".
-The third line is the sub-total for the group "staff".
+`root`.
+The third line is the sub-total for the group `staff`.
 Therefore the order of the sort is useful, with the sub-totals before the individual entries.
 You could write a simple AWK or grep script to obtain information from just one user or one group, and the information will be easy to sort.

 There is only one problem.
 The
-/usr/ucb directory on my system only uses 1849 blocks; at least that's what du reports.
+*/usr/ucb* directory on my system only uses 1849 blocks; at least that's what `du` reports.
 Where's the discrepancy?
 The script does
-not understand hard links.
+**not** understand hard links.
 This may not be a problem on most disks, because many users do not use hard links.
 Still, it does generate inaccurate results.
 In this case,
 the program
-vi is also
+*vi* is also
-e,
+*e*,
-ex,
+*ex*,
-edit,
+*edit*,
-view, and 2 other names.
+*view*, and 2 other names.
 The program only exists once, but has 7 names.
 You can tell because the link count (field 2) reports 7.
 This causes the file to be counted 7 times, which causes an inaccurate total.
 The fix is to only count multiple links once.
 Examining the link count will determine if a file has multiple links.
 However, how can you prevent counting a link twice?
-There is an easy solution: all of these files have the same inode number.
+There is an easy solution: all of these files have the same *inode* number.
 You can find this number with the
--i option to
+*-i* option to
-ls.
+`ls`.
 To save memory, we only have to remember the inodes of files that have multiple links.
 This means we have to add another column to the input, and have to renumber all of the field references.